lammps/lammps/doc/src/Howto_mdi.rst

 .. note::

-  As of March 2022, this Howto page will soon replace the :doc:`Howto client/server <Howto_client_server>` doc page.
+  As of April 2022, this Howto page will soon replace the :doc:`Howto client/server <Howto_client_server>` doc page.

 Client/server coupling of two (or more) codes is where one code is the